fmrtl73/pxdocs/content/install-with-other/operate-and-maintain/scaling/scale-out.md

 * Follow the instructions in the Installing
   [Portworx as OCI](/install-with-other/docker/standalone)
   page on starting Portworx in a new node
-* Provide cluster token token-bb4bcf4b-d394-11e6-afae-0242ac110002 that has a token- prefix to the cluster ID to which we want to add the new node
 * Use the same CLUSTER_ID as the ID of the cluster which you want the node to join for the -c parameter

 Note the -s /dev/dm-1 command which picks up the storage that comes with the new node and the same cluster token